RicardoATB/connect-dots/README.md

 **Descripton**: Program that connects dots from a list of coordinate points.
-When the user click the plot, it displays the dots.
+When the user clicks the plotted graph, it displays the dots.

 **Motivation**: Drawing pictures in an osciloscopw with X-Y mode (https://www.youtube.com/watch?v=6dBBAUuze-A)